 Tax Planning for Estates, Trusts, and Charity

-Let us consider gift tax and gifting strategies, principal residence trusts (QPRTs), life insurance trusts (ILITs), and charitable remainder trusts.
+We’ll look at gift tax and gifting strategies, principal residence trusts (QPRTs), life insurance trusts (ILITs), and charitable remainder trusts.

 Together, we will answer these questions: How can trusts be used to manage estates or make plans to protect heirs that can’t be thwarted?
 The estate tax doesn’t yet threaten most of us, but how can families use real estate, muni bonds, annuities, or retirement plans best to reduce income tax and get the most to heirs?